loicmathieu/docker-cdh/cloudera-cdh-datanode/README.md

 hadoop fs -ls /wordcount
 ```

-**For a more complex cluster setup including HDFS, Yarn/MaprReduce, Hive, Pig, ... see loicmathieu/cloudera-cdh-edgenode that put all this together**
+**For a more complex cluster setup including HDFS, Yarn/MaprReduce, Hive, Pig, Spark, ... see loicmathieu/cloudera-cdh-edgenode that put all this together**